tomsWebConsulting/twcsl/v7.1/Block/Image/Image Blocks Random/README.md

       Website Tools > Code Injection > FOOTER.
 Please see [Add code to code injection][8].

+* Create a Fluid Engine page section.

+* Layout images blocks as desired.

+* For each image block you want to randomize set it's Link URL to **#twc-ibr**.

 ## Make a Donation

 Please consider [making a donation][9].